konishi-project/zimmerman/README.md

 **Setting up the database**

-After metting the requirements and installing PostGreSQL, make sure you've set the configurations to match your local PSQL credentials.
+After meeting the requirements and installing PostGreSQL, make sure you've set the configurations to match your local PSQL credentials.
 Afterwards initialize the database to work with the app using:

 ```bash
 $ python manage.py db init